MadLittleMods/postcss-raw/README.md

 # Options

- - `keyword`: string - The media query param reversal operator keyword.
+ - `atRuleKeyword`: string - The media query name keyword that applies the plugin.
- 	 - Default: `'reverse'`
- - `increment`: number - The ammount we increment/decrement by to avoid parameter overlap
- 	 - Default: `0.001`
+	  - Default: `'raw'`